-The question of unfree labour in the modern global economy is of key academic significance and the subject of rapidly increasing official and political attention.
+Unfree labour in the modern global economy, including forced labour, is the subject of rapidly increasing official and political attention.

-The work of this research group on unfree labour is to foster a sustained consideration of debates surrounding unfree labour in the modern global economy and, moreover, to further a strongly interdisciplinary approach to the study of this issue.
-We aim to bring together and build upon perspectives from a variety of disciplines and approaches – philosophy, political theory, development studies, development economics, migration studies, gender studies, sociology, social anthropology and area studies – in order to advance innovative ways of thinking about unfree labour and its place in modern capitalism.
+The work of the Unfree Labour research cluster is to foster a sustained debate on unfree labour in the modern global economy and, moreover, to develop a strongly interdisciplinary approach to the study of this issue.
+We aim to bring together and build upon perspectives from a variety of disciplines and approaches – philosophy, political theory, development studies, development economics, migration studies, gender studies, sociology, social anthropology and area studies.
+In this way, we can advance innovative ways of thinking about unfree labour and its place in modern capitalism.

 The core questions around which our agenda coheres are the following:

-- how we define and measure unfree labour, drawing on philosophical and theoretical debates about how we should conceptualise notions of freedom, unfreedom, coercion and exploitation, and whether it is possible to develop measures of unfreedom and related forms of disadvantage;
+- how stakeholders define and measure unfree labour, and how these link with academic debates.
+Here we draw upon philosophical, practical, and theoretical debates about how we should conceptualise notions of freedom, unfreedom, coercion and exploitation, and whether it is possible to develop measures of unfreedom and related forms of disadvantage;

 - what are and should be the theoretical foundations on which unfree labour is defined, identified and measured in global policy frameworks, such as those advanced by the International Labour Organization and other bodies.

-- Dr Stephanie Barrientos (development studies – interests in global production networks, gender and development, international labour standards, migrant and contract labour in global production)
+- Stephanie Barrientos – Stephanie analyses global production networks, gender and development, international labour standards, and migrant and contract labour in global production.

-- Dr Uma Kothari (development studies – interests in gender and development, migration, culture and identity, industrialisation and export-processing zones, indentured labour in Mauritius)
+- Uma Kothari – Uma is interested in researching gender and development, migration, culture and identity, industrialisation and export-processing zones, and indentured labour.

-- Prof John O’Neill (philosophy – interests in philosophical and theoretical questions concerning unfree labour, moral economy, political economy of sustainable development)
+- John O’Neill – John’s interests partly lie in philosophical and theoretical questions concerning unfree labour, moral economy, and the political economy of sustainable development.

-- Prof Hillel Steiner (political theory – interests in political philosophy of freedom, rights and social justice, exploitation, global justice and migration)
+- Hillel Steiner - Hillel study’s the political philosophy of freedom, rights and social justice, exploitation, global justice and migration.

-- Prof Karen Sykes (social anthropology – interests in youth and child labour, moral economy, the question of value, Oceania).
+- Karen Sykes – From a social anthropology perspective, Karen analyses youth and child labour, moral economy, and questions of value.